Is your major depressive disorder genetic?

 Is your depression coming from the MTHFR gene mutation?

-If you suffer from depression.
+If you suffer from depression, also called major depressive disorder.
 Have a family history of depression or you identify with any of the symptoms of depression.
 You should also get tested for mthfr.
 Often depression can result for many different reasons.
 You may also have some of the symptoms of MTHFR that lead to depression.
-MTHFR gene mutations are commonly un-diagnosed in people with depression. which means that the best treatments for these people who have depression are being missed.
+MTHFR gene mutations are commonly un-diagnosed in people with depression, which means that the best treatments for these people who have depression are being missed.

 Are you feeling depressed from your MTHFR treatments?